25 Christmas Gift Ideas

 9. Measuring Cups and Spoons

 These are my favorite Measuring Cups and Measuring Spoons.
-I mentioned in my intro above, it’s frustrating to have measuring cups where you can’t read the size.
+I mentioned in my intro above that it’s frustrating to have measuring cups where you can’t read the size.
 If you don’t know what someone wants, consider getting them a gift card with a note suggesting they upgrade their measuring tools during December, for a birthday, or any time they want their kitchen to move up a notch.

 10. Mixing Bowls